JonAlverson19/EmailReputation/README.md

 This will prevent the program from closing out the firefox tab once a search is complete.

 # Included .eml Files
 Some of the included email files are taken from actual emails that I received or were IPs that I wanted to test for specifically.
-They have been stripped down to only include the IP of the sender as to allow the sender's and receiver's information to stay secure.
-This program will find an IP so long as there is a line in the email header that contains a 'client-ip'
+They have been stripped down to only include selected information.
+This program will find an IP so long as there is a line in the email header that contains a 'client-ip' value.

 # Disclaimer
 I do not own the site that is checking the IP addresses and do not guarantee that an email is safe simply because it returns a positive reputation.